Windsor Park: Redevelopment

 In July 2013, Crusaders agreed to a possible settlement brought forward by the judicial review.
 The details of the settlement were not forthcoming, but Crusaders said that it had the "potential to benefit the entirety of the football family".
 In September 2013, sports minister Carál Ní Chuilín said that she was still committed to making sure the redevelopment went ahead as scheduled, after previously stating that she would not sign off on the funding until the IFA sorted out the "governance issues" surrounding David Martin's return to the role of deputy president.
 In December 2013, three months after the work was originally scheduled to begin, the redevelopment was finally given the green light, with the sports minister signing off on £31 million of funding to complete the project.
 In May 2014, work finally got under way on the stadium redevelopment.

 In March 2015, following a Euro 2016 qualifying game against Finland, large cracks were found in the West Stand; this part of the stadium was scheduled for renovation rather than replacement as part of the redevelopment project.
 As a consequence, the area around the stand had to be sealed off, and led to the 2015 Irish Cup Final being moved to The Oval.
 The preliminary structural report delivered to the IFA recommended that the damaged stand be demolished.
 Having accepted this report, the IFA confirmed that the West Stand would be demolished in time to ensure the safety of the stadium for Northern Ireland's qualifier against Romania on 10 June, as well as stating that work on the redevelopment project would be accelerated so that the stadium could meet its 10,000 planned capacity for the game.
 Plans for a new West Stand were approved in November 2015, funded by the insurance on the old facility.
 The new structure was intended to be ready in time for Northern Ireland's World Cup qualifier against San Marino in October 2016.

 UEFA Super Cup

 Windsor Park was selected as the host of the 2021 UEFA Super Cup by the UEFA Executive Committee during their meeting in Ljubljana, Slovenia, on 24 September 2019.
 The match was played on 11 August 2021 between 2020–21 UEFA Champions League winners Chelsea and 2020–21 UEFA Europa League winners Villarreal with Chelsea winning on a penalty shoot out.

+Rugby union

+In 1922, the final of the Ulster Schools' Cup was held at Windsor Park.